 The USC Catalina Hyperbaric Chamber, located on the campus of the USC Wrigley Marine Science Center at Big Fisherman Cove at the West End of Catalina Island, has been serving Southern California Divers since 1974 as an emergency medical facility for the treatment of scuba diving accidents.
 Without proper treatment, major problems from diving accidents, most commonly Decompression Sickness (the "Bends") and Air Embolism, can lead to permanent disabling injuries and in some instances be fatal.
 In the Southern California area around Catalina Island, the combination of effective on-site management of a diving accident along with the rapid response by Los Angeles County Baywatch Lifeguards, or the U.S. Coast Guard, and swift, effective treatment at the Chamber can save a diver's life.

 The USC Catalina Hyperbaric Chamber places a great emphasis on education.
-Programs taught by the Chamber at the Wrigley Marine Science Center, and on the mainland, include Emergency Dive Accident Management (EDAM) Emergency Response Diver (ERD), Advanced Decompression Physiology, Diving Medical Technician (in partnership with DAN), and Hyperbaric Chamber Operations.
+Programs taught by the Chamber at the Wrigley Marine Science Center, and on the mainland, include Emergency Dive Accident Management (EDAM) and Hyperbaric Chamber Operations.
 Professional, recreational, and research divers come from as far away as Antarctica to attend these courses.
 Chamber Tours and experiential Chamber "Dives" are available for groups and service organizations.

 U.S. Coast Guard Sector LA/Long Beach Search & Rescue

 Marine Channel 16

 USC Catalina Hyperbaric Chamber

 1 Big Fisherman Cove